Bali: Religion

 The Bali tradition adopted the pre-existing animistic traditions of the indigenous people.
 This influence strengthened the belief that the gods and goddesses are present in all things.
 Every element of nature, therefore, possesses its power, which reflects the power of the gods.
 A rock, tree, dagger, or woven cloth is a potential home for spirits whose energy can be directed for good or evil.
 Balinese Hinduism is deeply interwoven with art and ritual.
-Ritualising states of self-control are a notable feature of religious expression among the people, who for this reason have become famous for their graceful and decorous behaviour.
+Ritualising states of self-control are a notable feature of religious expression among the people, who for this reason have become famous for their graceful and decorous behavior.

 Apart from the majority of Balinese Hindus, there also exist Chinese immigrants whose traditions have melded with that of the locals.
 As a result, these Sino-Balinese embrace their original religion, which is a mixture of Buddhism, Christianity, Taoism, and Confucianism, and find a way to harmonise it with the local traditions.
 Hence, it is not uncommon to find local Sino-Balinese during the local temple's odalan.
 Moreover, Balinese Hindu priests are invited to perform rites alongside a Chinese priest in the event of the death of a Sino-Balinese.
 Nevertheless, the Sino-Balinese claim to embrace Buddhism for administrative purposes, such as their Identity Cards.
 The Roman Catholic community has a diocese, the Diocese of Denpasar that encompasses the province of Bali and West Nusa Tenggara and has its cathedral located in Denpasar.